painfulfingers/fullstack/README.md

-. in the master branch backend of the spotify controller is written
+In the master branch backend of the spotify controller is written In the backend branch frontend of the code is written